url-kaist/AlterGround-LeGO-LOAM/README.md

 ## Odometry Estimation

-Using [evo package](https://github.com/MichaelGrupp/evo), estimate the pose errors e.g
+Using [evo package](https://github.com/MichaelGrupp/evo), you could estimate the pose errors e.g:

 1. LeGO-LOAM fundamentally doesn’t give the first 2\~3 poses because it doesn’t estimate the odometry poses when initializes. **So please compare the # of difference between ground-truth and estimated odometry, and remove the first 2~3 poses of ground-truth.**